 - Sludge: Sludge composed of residue and oily sediments formed in engine rooms, fuel tanks of vessels or cargo tanks of oil tankers.

-- Slop: Including tank washing water formed due to washing of the cargo tanks of vessels, oily water wastes accumulated in slop tanks.
+- Slop: Including tank washing water formed due to the washing of the cargo tanks of vessels, oily water wastes accumulated in slop tanks.

 - Dirty Ballast: Ballast water that cases the appearance of oil, oil derived stains or oil stains above water or at the coastline or that creates color changes above or underwater or causes accumulation of solid materials/emulsion in suspension when released from the vessel to water.